simonkry/http_cache_supporting_rc/README.md

 - **[implementation]** Fun but challenging part for me was implementation (cca 25h).
 - **[debug and testing]** I couldn't work out how to create correct configuration file, so I did little debugging and testing.

-To conclude, thanks to this project I've extended my knowledge about software networking from university (FIT CTU, subjects: BI-PSI, BI-VPS) and used my C and C++ coding experience.
+To conclude, thanks to this project I've extended my knowledge about software networking from university (FIT CTU, subjects: BI-PSI, BI-VPS, BI-ST1) and used my C and C++ coding experience.

 I am looking forward to receiving a code review.